 Upon graduating over a year ago, I’ve noticed a considerable amount of things regarding the relationship between students and property.
-My dad always advised my friends and I that unless we were a bit clued up on the law, we should avoid student properties all together and just stay in set student accommodation or university halls that cover everything for you.
+My dad always advised my friends and me that unless we were a bit clued up on the law, we should avoid private student properties altogether and just stay in set student accommodation or university halls that cover everything for us.
 And in hindsight, that wasn’t such bad advice.
-Its towards the end of January and by now many first year students have either already secured a student house with their friends or are looking to do so and I believe that this is a huge step which should be made with some caution.
-A fair majority of students will have never dealt with estate agents before, and considering that housing will be the largest expense on a termly basis, it’s important to make the right decisions and consider many factors.
+It’s towards the end of January and by now many first-year students have either already secured a student house with their friends or are looking to do so and I believe that this is a huge step that should be made with some caution.
+A fair majority of students will have never dealt with estate agents before and considering that housing will be the largest expense on a termly basis, it’s important to make the right decisions and consider many factors.

 Sally Lawson, President of Association of Residential Letting Agents (ARLA) Propertymark, said:

 “Renting a property with your friends at university is great fun and a rite of passage for many.
 For most, this will be the first time they rent a property or make a financial commitment of this nature, so it can feel daunting when you’re starting to look.
 First and foremost, make sure you’re starting your property search with a reputable letting agent.
 ARLA Propertymark agents adhere to the highest professional standards and have client money protection in place so that if any funds go missing, you’re protected.”